chakra-ui/chakra-ui/.changeset/popular-foxes-behave.md

 The publish workflow has been updated to include only `yarn release` in favor of adding a `prerelease` script to the `package.json`.

-The release script is not managed by `changeset` not `lerna`, so we run `changeset publish` now
+The release script is managed by `changeset`, not `lerna`, so we run `changeset publish` now